XavierTM/codeswag/getting-started-with-java/Getting started with Java.md

 Let's take a look at a car.
 Any car(let's say yours) is an object of a class called *Car*.
 Your car has some properties.
 Mileage, battery level(I'm assuming you have an [electric vehicle](www.tesla.com)), age ,etc. It has behaviours also.
 It can drive, turn, indicate, etc. Note that when you drive your car, you're decreasing its battery level and increasing mileage.
 If I drive my car, I cannot affect your car's battery level and mileage.
 That's the whole idea of OOP.
 We group related data and behaviors together so that we don't mistakenly modify the wrong data.

 OOP has 4 pillars:
 * **Encapsulation**: it is the grouping of data and subroutines working on them into one unit.
-Encapsulation reduces the complexity of the programs by eliminating the need of passing many parameters to procedures.
+Encapsulation reduces the complexity of the programs by eliminating the need for passing many parameters to subroutines.
 * **Abstraction**: Abstraction is the hiding of implementation details of the object, only exposing interfaces through public subroutines.
-This makes the changing of code a lot easier, as long as we leave the interface the class as it is, we can change how the class work without affecting the code that depends on it.
+This makes the changing of code a lot easier, as long as we leave the interface the class as it is, we can change how the class works without affecting the code that depends on it.
 * **Inheritance**: This is when objects of one class obtain characteristics of another class.
 This allows for code reuse, therefore simplifying software development.
-* **Polymorphism**: This the ability of the same subroutine to exhibit a different behavior in different objects(of different classes).
+* **Polymorphism**: This the ability of the same subroutine to exhibit different behavior in different objects(of different classes).
 This comes handy, for example, when we have a list of objects and we want to traverse the list, doing a different operation, depending on the type of code.
-Instead of using an if statement or switch case staement, we can create a method with the same name in all of the classes, but internally doing different things.
+Instead of using an if statement or switch case statement, we can create a method with the same name in all of the classes, but internally doing different things.
 So if we invoke a method on any object in the least, the required operation will be done.
 [This youtube video](https://youtu.be/pTB0EiLXUC8) explains these pillars in more detail.

 ### Hello world
 ``` java